Fortinet, Inc. (FTNT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-5, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Fortinet, Inc. ("Fortinet" or the "Company") (NASDAQ: FTNT).
+12, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fortinet, Inc. ("Fortinet" or the "Company") (NASDAQ: FTNT) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR FORTINET INVESTMENTS, CLICK HERE BEFORE NOVEMBER 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?